 Tim also got involved with Adult Children of Alcoholics (ACOA) and found that many of them also suffered from a form of PTSD.
 Abused as children they found difficulties in forming relationships as adults.
 Often small things would trigger reactions.

-Autism is a behaviour with many variations and only beginning of understanding.
+Autism is a behavior with many variations and a only beginning of understanding.
 Tim doesn't claim that all autistic people can benefit from equine therapy, but has found that the process can be very helpful.
-I am reminded of http://www.therealjohndavidson.com/2014/11/horses-in-modern-world-psychotherapy.html There is one section about a film maker with an autistic son who found one positive connection his son found with a horse.
+I am reminded of http://www.therealjohndavidson.com/2014/11/horses-in-modern-world-psychotherapy.html

 He describes most horse training as traditional and admits that it is quicker and more economical than natural horsemanship.
 Many great men have advanced beyond traditional training.
 He gives examples of Alexander the Great, Genghis Khan and Napoleon who all had a close relationship with a horse.
 Unfortunately armies often are forced to use traditional methods and that is what has mostly been passed on.